MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation-view.md

 - The estimated time that a collection evaluation will start and complete

 > [!Tip]
+> Viewing collection evaluation at the CAS changed in Configuration Manager version 2103.
+For more information, see the []() section.
+>
 > The collection evaluation process is performed on primary sites, not on the central administration site (CAS).
-When using the console connected to a CAS, you'll see the following behavior:
+When using the console connected to a CAS using Configuration Manager 2010, you'll see the following behavior:
 > - Evaluation related columns for device collections won't contain data.
 > - The **Collection Evaluation** node under the **Monitoring** workspace isn't shown.
 > - Evaluation related information, such as evaluation status and links to the collection evaluation queues, won't be shown in the collection **Summary** group pane.

 ## Collection evaluation queues